matrix-org/matrix-spec-proposals/proposals/4102-unthreaded-read-receipts.md

 Some data is lost when aggregating EDUs, as the fact that a threaded receipt was sent will be lost.
 This is not a problem in practice because an unthreaded receipt always takes precendence over a threaded receipt due to it being a superset of the same data.

+Thread-unaware clients need to inspect `thread_id: "main"` receipts to accurately get read receipts from thread-aware clients, as that is how thread-aware clients send receipts for unthreaded events.
+Despite this, the `main` thread ID has no significance in this proposal, and should be treated as any other thread ID when determining precedence.
+This is because an unthreaded receipt (no thread ID) is still a superset of the `main` thread, just like any other thread.

 ## Alternatives